-In order to estimate how close the $Eu(O){10}$ polyhedron is to an ideal bcSAP shape, we applied the Continuous Shape Measures (CShM) approach for ten-coordinated compounds as described by Ruiz-Martínez and Alvarez.
-The approach is incorporated it into the program SHAPE, which is readily available for public use.^{10,11,25} The program calculates a CShM value that describes the degree of shape deviation of a given structure from an ideal structure.
+In order to estimate how close the Eu(O)10 polyhedron is to an ideal bcSAP shape, we applied the Continuous Shape Measures (CShM) approach for ten-coordinated compounds as described by Ruiz-Martínez and Alvarez.
+The approach is incorporated it into the program SHAPE, which is readily available for public use. ^{10,11,25} The program calculates a CShM value that describes the degree of shape deviation of a given structure from an ideal structure.

-Building on this, we have added a normalization term (1/N) to normalize with the number of atoms in the structure, and a manual pre-alignment of the structures, to verify the optimization before we use equation 1 to calculate the symmetry deviation value, σ{ideal} .
+Building on this, we have used a normalization term (1/N) to normalize with the number of atoms in the structure, and a manual prealignment of the structures, to verify the optimization before we use equation 1 to calculate the symmetry deviation value, σ{ideal} .

-Here Q is the position vector of a ligating atom in the structure, P is the position vector of the corresponding ligating atom in an ideal polyhedron, and Q_0 is the zero point placed in origo.
-25
+Here Q is the position vector of a ligating atom in the structure, P is the position vector of the corresponding ligating atom in an ideal polyhedron, and Q_0 is the zero point placed in origo.25

-However, to achieve transparent optimization of the intra-atomic distances and rotation in both real and ideal polyhedral, we incorporated equation 1 along with rotational optimization and bond length scaling into a program we call AlignIt.
+However, to achieve transparent optimization of the intra-atomic distances and rotation in real and ideal polyhedral, incorporated equation 1 along with relative orientation and bond length scaling into a AlignIt.
+Rotational program we call optimization is done through Mercury before using AlignIt.
 A full description of AlignIt is available in Supporting Information.
-Al-Karaghouli and Wood have previously discussed the relative stability of common idealized ten-vertex structures based on calculations of ligand-ligand repulsion energies, and revealed that the bicapped square anti-prism (bcSAP) is the most stable ligand arrangement for ten-coordination, closely followed by the bicapped dodecahedron (bcDod) in stability of complexes with coordination number of ten.26

-To evaluate deviation from ideal symmetry, we first need to define a scale for our symmetry deviation value, σ{ideal} , in order to determined relate the value for $K_5Na[Eu_2(SO_4)6]$ to ideal symmetries. То generate the scale, we used six ten-vertex ideal polyhedral.
+Al-Karaghouli and Wood have previously discussed the relative stability of common idealized ten-vertex structures based on of ligand-ligand calculations repulsion energies.
+Their work revealed that the bicapped square anti-prism (bcSAP) is the most stable ligand arrangement for tencoordination, closely followed by the bicapped dodecahedron (bcDod) in stability of complexes with coordination number of ten.26 To evaluate deviation from ideal symmetry, we first need to define a scale for our symmetry deviation value, σ{ideal} , in order to determined relate the K_5 Na[Eu2(SO4)6] to ideal symmetries.
+To generate the scale, we used six ten-vertex ideal polyhedral.
 The bicapped dodecahedron (bcDod) and the staggered dodecahedron (SDod) are similar in shape to bcSAP, while the pentagonal prism (PP), pentagonal antiprism (PAP) and octagonal bipyramid (OBPy) were selected as shapes that are very different from bcSAP, bcDod and SDod.
-The ideal models used are spherical idealized, meaning all M-O bond lengths in the structure are equal.
+The ideal models are spherical idealized, meaning all M-O bond lengths in the structure are equal.
 The scale only contains ten-vertex polyhedra that to some extent considers ligand-ligand repulsion.
 Ideal polyhedra that deviates more from bcSAP than PP, PAP and OBPy exist, but are not included here.
-Comparative symmetry deviations values, σ{ideal} , between the ten-vertex polyhedra are shown in Table 2, along with the corresponding CShM values.25 Note that σ{ideal} , values below the diagonal are left out because they are consistent with the inverse to a second decimal.
+Comparative symmetry deviation values, σ{ideal} , between the ten-vertex polyhedra are shown in Table 2, along with the corresponding CShM values.
+Note that σ{ideal} , values below the diagonal are left out because they are consistent with the inverse to a second decimal.
 The full table can be found in Supporting Information.
 We leave it to the reader to compare the two scales, and only conclude that σ{ideal} takes values from 0 (identical) to 24 (very different).
-To correlate a non-zero σ{ideal} value to a deviation from ideal behavior rests on experimental evidence for which we turn to K5Na[Eu2(SO4)6].
+To test how a non-zero σ{ideal} value is expressed in terms of physical properties experimental evidence is needed for which we turn to $K_5Na[Eu_2(SO_4)6]$.